-This has contributed to fragmentation of policies and programmes and overlap.
-There are many factors contributing to poor coordination and the fragmentation of social protection including:
+This has contributed to the fragmentation of policies, programmes and overlap.
+There are many factors contributing to poor coordination and the fragmentation of social protection including:1

-- Lack of a national framework or strategy for social protection - Limited understanding of the most appropriate options to operationalize systems - Limited awareness and a shortage of shared information - Lack of coordination and dialogue between national efforts and non-state and informal systems - Weak vertical coordination between central and local levels - Weak horizontal coordination among multiple actors involved in managing (and financing) a wide range of policies and programmes - Under-funding and limited organizational capacity of the lead agencies responsible for social protection - Implementation according to different timeframes and planning cycles - Limited or non-existing links between contributory and non-contributory programmes - The use of different administrative systems such as selection and identification, delivery, registry and/or monitoring and evaluation systems for each programme - Complexities related to lines of responsibility - Poorly coordinated performance systems - Budget protection - Issues of 'turf' - Bureaucratic politics
+- Lack of a national framework or strategy for social protection - Limited understanding of the most appropriate options to operationalize systems - Limited awareness and a shortage of shared information - Lack of coordination and dialogue between national efforts and non-state and informal systems - Weak vertical coordination between central and local levels - Weak horizontal coordination among multiple actors involved in managing (and financing) a wide range of policies and programmes - Under-funding and limited organizational capacity of the lead agencies responsible for social protection2 - Implementation according to different timeframes and planning cycles - · Limited or non-existing links between contributory and non-contributory programmes - The use of different administrative systems such as selection and identification, delivery, registry and/or monitoring and evaluation systems for each programme - Complexities related to lines of responsibility - Poorly coordinated performance systems - Budget protection - Issues of 'turf' - Bureaucratic politics

-There are a general advantages and disadvantages of coordination and agencies need to weigh up the costs and benefits of working alone as opposed to coordinating their work, taking into consideration the best interest of the served population.
+There are general advantages and disadvantages of coordination and agencies need to weigh up the costs and benefits of working alone as opposed to coordinating their work, taking into consideration the best interest of the served population.

 However, coordination is a necessity in the establishment of social protection systems for the following reasons:

-- Ensuring the translation of the right to social protection into reality on the ground (vertical coordination) - Ensuring the efficiency of the system through the avoidance of duplication and synergies across various components of the system (social transfers should complement each other following vertical and horizontal dimensions of social protection extension to ensure universal coverage and benefit adequacy) - Ensuring the effectiveness of the social protection system by addressing the multi-dimensional nature of poverty - · Ensuring adequacy and consistency of the system, but also to guarantee its financial sustainability and its efficiency.
+- Ensuring the translation of the right to inclusive social protection into reality on the ground (vertical coordination) for all vulnerable groups of relevance to a specific country context - Ensuring the efficiency of the system through the avoidance of duplication and synergies across various components of the system (social transfers should complement each other following vertical and horizontal dimensions of social protection extension to ensure universal coverage and benefit adequacy) - Ensuring the effectiveness of the social protection system by addressing the multi-dimensional nature of poverty, as well as drivers such as gender inequality, systemic exclusion of people with disability, discrimination or exclusion of other vulnerable groups, ethnic minorities, etc. - Ensuring adequacy and consistency of the system, but also guaranteeing its financial sustainability and its efficiency.